anton-christensen/help/README.md

 ### Deployment

-Run `ng build --prod && firebase deploy --only hosting` to build the project and push it to Google firebase
+Run `ng build --prod && firebase deploy --only hosting` to build the project and push it to Google firebase Run `firebase deploy --only functions` to deploy the Google cloud functions (found in the functions folder)

 ### Database structure